compbiozurich/UZH-BIO392/course-results/Lea-Scherr/Scherr_Lea_var_gene_disease_relation.md

 ### Relational list using [ClinVar](https://www.ncbi.nlm.nih.gov/clinvar/)

+The filters I used:
+- Germline
-My filters: Germline, pathologic and with multiple submitters. (one exeption: fragile X syndrome was searched without the pathogenic filter) Then take the first listed when sorted by relevance.
+- pathologic, with one exeption: fragile X syndrome was searched for without the pathogenic filter
+- multiple submitters

+Then I took the first listed when sorted by relevance.

 |Disease|Disease description|Gene|Variants（HGVS)|
 |-------|-------------------|----|--------|